-- Consider having a few inperson obligations for your remote workers if feasible. - This can strengthen their connections to the company. - It can also increase the likelihood that remote workers stay engaged and communicative. - If you do require an inperson obligation, be clear about expectations and logistics, such as who will cover the cost of transportation.
+Consider having a few in-person obligations for your remote workers if feasible.

+This can strengthen connections to the company.

+It increases the likelihood that remote workers stay engaged and communicative.

+If you do require an in-person obligation, be clear about expectations and logistics such as who will cover the cost of transportation.